MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/import-tool.md

 10. Under **How many models will your scene have?**, select the appropriate option for your scene complexity.

 11. In the **What's most important to you about your model** box, provide instructions for Microsoft.
-For example, specify which is most important to you--visual accuracy or performance.
+For example, specify which is most important to you — visual accuracy or performance.

 12. Select **Apply** to send the model to [!include[cc-microsoft](../includes/cc-microsoft.md)].